Travel advice for coronavirus: Everything you need to know - Local News 8

 Denied boarding for anyone who has had close contact with anyone suspected to have coronavirus and pre-boarding illness screening and temperature checks are also outlined.

-Individual cruise lines also have their own policies and screening procedures to guard against introducing the illness.
+Individual cruise lines also have their own policies, screening procedures and sanitation measures to guard against introducing the illness.

 Flight cancellations and increased flexibility

-Airlines all over the world have canceled flights amid the outbreak, and service to China has been suspended by many carriers.
+Airlines all over the world have canceled flights amid the outbreak, with many suspending or vastly reducing service to hard-hit countries such as China and Italy.

 Some airlines, including United, American, JetBlue and Delta, have recently built more flexibility into new bookings, waiving change fees for some travel periods in March.